SylvainDLDK/PythonClub/_posts/2021-09-08-Python DeBugger pdb.md

+---
+title: "Debugging in Python"
+description: "The Python DeBugger (pdb) module: why, when and how to use it?"
+layout: post
+toc: true
+comments: true
+hide: false
+search_exclude: true
+categories: [spyder, pdb]
+---

-﻿# pdb: Python DeBugger
+# pdb: Python DeBugger

 I often wondered when/how to use the ["Debug" command](https://docs.spyder-ide.org/3/debugging.html) in the Spyder interface, and what was the [pdb module](https://docs.python.org/3/library/pdb.html) called by this command.
+So I decided to look at this tool and make it this week's topic.

+# Types of bugs I often encounter

 Before going into the details of debugging options and the Python DeBugger (pdb) module, let's review typical situations that we want to debug:
 - an [Error or Exception](https://docs.python.org/3/tutorial/errors.html) has been raised while running a script, resulting in a crash: the script did not run to completion.